PEDIATRIC CARE

 BOOK A PEDIATRIC ASSESSMENT

-If you keep telling your child to stand up straight, or if you have noticed headaches, back pain, neck pain, slouching, uneven posture, or sports discomfort, we can quickly determine whether structural correction is appropriate.
+If you keep telling your child to stand up straight, or you notice headaches, back pain, neck pain, slouching, uneven posture or discomfort during sport, the first visit shows what is pulling their posture out of balance and begins correcting it.